urbit/urbit/urb/zod/pub/docs/dev/hoon/leap-in/web-apps.md

 *Exercise*:

-- Modify `sink` from the subcriptions chapter to listen to `click` and print out the subscription updates on the command line.
+- Modify `:sink` from the subcriptions chapter to listen to `:click` and print out the subscription updates on the command line.

 That's all that's needed for the back end.
 The front end is just